Balt2/CS262_Project3/README.md

 ## Setup

 1. Edit config.py to the IP address of the server hosts.
 This will need to be the same value on both the client and server.
+We recommend using the IP of the first computer for server 0 and 1 and the IP of the second computer for server 2.

    You should use the IP address from the computer itself and not a website like whatismyip, because the IP exposed to the general public is different than the IPv4 from the computer's perspective.
 On a Mac, for example, the IP can be found by navigating to Settings > Network > Advanced > TCP/IP tab.